victoriamcn/Weather-Dashboard/README.md

 ## Description

 A simple weather application that runs in the browser.

-THe weather dashboard used the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities.
-Using the 5 Day Weather Forecast API, I needed to pass in coordinates instead of just a city name.
+It utilizes the [5 Day Weather Forecast](https://openweathermap.org/forecast5) API to retrieve weather data for cities.

-I used `localStorage` to store the user's search history and display it on the left side of the window to the user could search that city again.

 ## Table of Contents
 - [Preview](#preview)